danwalterlink/vault/dnd.brew.mechanics.md

   · take an action
   · or move,
   not both.
+despaired: you become frightened of creatures that attack you.
+You cannot be inspired.
 #### grievous wounds
 on receiving lethal strikes, you have a chance to sustain a grievous wound.
 ### objects